yar3333/haxe-refactor/README.md

 # refactor #

-A tool to search&replace by regex in many files and refactor haxe code.
+A tool to search&replace by regex in many files, refactor haxe code and convert source code to/from haxe.

 Features: